-Line dancers will be pleased there is also an opportunity for all to 'strut their-stuff'.
+Line dancers will be pleased there is also an opportunity for all to 'strut their stuff'.

 Lots of handcrafts, local fresh produce and food stalls will be there to tempt others of you.
-If you are interested in setting up a stall, there is still time to call us.
+If, you, are interested in setting up a stall, there is still time to call us.

-Saturday evening you can enjoy the Gala Concert night where a selection of Australia's best bush poets and entertainers can be seen.
-If you would like to expose your own talents please let us know.
+Saturday evening you can enjoy the Gala Concert night where a selectionof Australia's best bush poets and possible if it were not for the generous entertainers can be seen.
+If you would like-to-expose your own talents please let us know.
 We would love to see you in the club auditorium.